The Persian Center creates community on campus

 Creating a space for students to feel welcomed and safe to express their feelings was something that Professor Ara knew she wanted to provide for her students.
 The Persian Center often puts on cultural events for the SFSU community such as the international movie time events they typically hold a few times a semester.

-“We have a population second-generation, third-generation, fourth-generation Afghani and Iranians who only learn about their culture and their history through family, which is often incorrect.
+“We have a population of second-generation, third-generation, fourth-generation Afghans and Iranians who only learn about their culture and their history through family, which is often incorrect.
 Often romanticized beyond imagination,” Ara said.

 The Persian Center is and has always been faculty-funded and student-operated.
 The maintenance and staffing have all been completely volunteer-based since the Center’s inception back in 2007.